icefoxen/WorldDoc/WorldDoc.md

  * Image/figure
  * Table
  * Footnote
  * xref: Cross reference to another document/object.
-This should probably be content-addressed, but there's no specific reason it exactly HAS to be.
+This should probably be a CID but there's no specific reason it exactly HAS to be.
 Also, it does not necessarily need to be a WorldDoc document, or in the IPFS namespace.
 Other content-addressed namespaces that might be interesting, off the top of my head, are: DOI, ISBN, ...
  * List
  * Quote (this can be inline, or a transclusion from another document, or both?)
  * Transclusion?